macedd/graph-centrality/README.md

 # graph-centrality

-A Clojure app that implements Graph Centrality and exposes an API to handle the graph edges.
+A Clojure app that implements Graph Closest Centrality and exposes an API to handle the graph edges.

 ## Usage